 Covariance and Contravariance

-A question often asked by new users of generic types is why an expression of type List<string> may not be assigned to a variable of type List<object>—if a string may be converted to type object, surely a list of strings is similarly compatible with a list of objects.
-But this is not, generally speaking, either type-safe or legal.
+A question often asked by new users of generic types is why an expression of type List<string> may not be assigned to a variable of type List<object>: If a string may be converted to type object, surely a list of strings is similarly compatible with a list of objects.
+In reality, this is not, generally speaking, either type-safe or legal.
 If you declare two variables with different type parameters using the same generic class, the variables are not type-compatible even if they are assigning from a more specific type to a more generic type—in other words, they are not covariant.

-Covariant is a technical term from category theory, but its underlying idea is straightforward: Suppose two types X and Y have a special relationship—namely, that every value of the type X may be converted to the type Y. If the types I<X> and I<Y> always also have that same special relationship, we say, “I<T> is covariant in T.” When dealing with simple generic types with only one type parameter, the type parameter can be understood and we simply say, “I<T> is covariant.”
+Covariant is a technical term from category theory, but its underlying idea is straightforward: Suppose two types X and Y have a special relationship—namely, that every value of the type X may be converted to the type Y. If the types I<X> and I<Y> always also have that same special relationship, we say, “I<T> is covariant in T.” When dealing with simple generic types with only one type parameter, the type parameter can be understood such that we simply say, “I<T> is covariant.”
 The conversion from I<X> to I<Y> is called a covariant conversion.

-For example, instances of a generic class, Pair<Contact> and Pair<PdaItem>, are not type-compatible even when the type arguments are themselves compatible.
+For example, two instances of a generic class, Pair<Contact> and Pair<PdaItem>, are not type-compatible even when the type arguments are themselves compatible.
 In other words, the compiler prevents the conversion (implicit or explicit) of Pair<Contact> to Pair<PdaItem>, even though Contact derives from PdaItem.
-Similarly, converting Pair<Contact> to the interface type IPair<PdaItem> will also fail.
+Similarly, converting Pair<Contact> to the interface type IPair<PdaItem> will fail.
 See Listing 12.40 for an example.

 Listing 12.40: Conversion between Generics with Different Type Parameters